 Cranky Al’s: Signature handmade doughnuts, delicious coffee, and breakfast treats all day…where do we sign up?
 This Tosa favorite offers items such as hand-cut doughnuts in a variety of flavors – like their maple bacon doughnut or crosonut (a croissant and doughnut hybrid) – muffins, scones, breakfast sandwiches, breakfast burritos, and responsibly sourced coffee.

 Ristorante Bartolotta: This hotspot Italian eatery is located inside the historic Pabst brewery in Wauwatosa’s Village and serves as the flagship of the Bartolotta Restaurant Group.
-It’s the perfect cozy yet intimate place where you can enjoy decadent handmade pasta and an extensive wine list, with half-price wine on Mondays and Tuesdays!
+It’s the perfect cozy yet intimate place where you can enjoy decadent handmade pasta and an extensive wine list.

 The Ruby Tap: Find an assortment of wines from around the globe at this exciting and women-owned self-serve wine bar, owned by sister-duo Brooke and Sarah.
 Relish in small plates featuring Wisconsin cheeses, charcuterie, and desserts.
 Fun fact: this cozy neighborhood wine bar is named after Brooke and Sarah’s grandmother, Ruby!